Day in the Life of a Women’s Health Nurse Practitioner (NP)

 “In the outpatient clinical setting, you see patients with a wide range of conditions,” Dr. Trotter says.
 “Some are there for their annual check-up.
 Some suspect that they’re pregnant.
 Some have pelvic pain.
 Sometimes it turns out they’ve got anxiety and depression, too.
 It’s hard work because it’s a variety of issues, and there’s not always an emotional component, but there sometimes is.
 As WHNPs, we’re on the front line for women.”

-In settings where the WHNP owns their own practice and operates independently, a WHNP may only interface with a small number of support staff.
-But in larger settings, there’s broad collaboration between WHNPs and physician assistants (PAs), registered nurses (RNs), certified nurse-midwives (CNMs), medical doctors (MDs), administrative staff, and other NPs.
+In settings where the WHNP owns it’s own practice and operates independently, a WHNP may only interface with a small number of support staff.
+But in larger settings, there’s a broad collaboration between WHNPs and physician assistants (PAs), registered nurses (RNs), certified nurse-midwives (CNMs), medical doctors (MDs), administrative staff, and other NPs.
 WHNPs also need to coordinate with other WHNPs who subspecialize in other areas.

 The Centering Model

 WHNPs are also at the forefront of some unique and progressive practices, like the centering model.
-The centering model brings together a group of patients along with a healthcare provider like a WHNP, and focuses on holistic, relationship-based care.
+The centering model brings together a group of patients along with a healthcare provider like a WHNP and focuses on holistic, relationship-based care.
 It’s particularly effective in prenatal care, where a group of eight to ten women who are pregnant and due in the same month can come together and form a small community.
 It can also be adopted for women with diabetes, or women who have survived breast cancer.

 On a purely logistical level, the centering model boosts efficiency for the healthcare provider, who doesn’t have to repeat the same instructions eight to ten times over the course of several one-on-one appointments; but the main benefits come from the improved quality of the time spent with the patients.